This Egg Cucumber Salad is the perfect light and creamy cold salad to make for your next outdoor gathering or potluck.

 This egg salad with cucumber is perfect during the spring and early summer when radishes are ready for picking and field cucumbers are still small, tender, and sweet.

-Boil your eggs in advance, and this creamy egg salad comes together in minutes to serve as a light lunch, healthy weeknight side, or an elevated egg salad at brunches, luncheons, and showers.
+Boil your eggs in advance, and this creamy egg salad comes together in minutes to serve as a light lunch, a healthy weeknight side, or an elevated egg salad at brunches, luncheons, and showers.

 Why You’ll Love This Recipe